joshpoll/sid/README.md

 To support mixed markdown/code files, we use pngwn's [MDsveX preprocessor](https://github.com/pngwn/MDsveX).
 This preprocessor also gives us a way to supply frontmatter and layout configuration.
-By associating our `.sid` files with svelte, we get access to svelte's language server protocol (LSP) goodness.
+Since sid files are just special svelte files, we get access to svelte's language server protocol (LSP) goodness.

 # Progress